 It is particularly important that carers are informed about existing services and sources of support in order to support their caring role and reduce stress, thus reducing the risk of abuse.
 See also Carers chapter.

 3.8 Regulation and legislation

 Regulation and legislation both can play a role in the prevention of abuse.

 The Care Act 2014 introduces new duties and requirements of local authorities in a number of areas, including safeguarding adults.
 It provides, for the first time, a legislative framework for those working in adult safeguarding.

 Regulators have a key role to play in safeguarding – they can raise concerns about abusive practice and identify gaps in how standards are applied or interpreted, particularly in relation to workforce training, qualifications and skills and the effect of standards on safeguarding practice.
 See Care Quality Commission.

-4. Safeguarding Adults Board
+4. South Tyneside Safeguarding Adults Board

-There are a range of strategies the SAB could employ.
+There are a range of strategies the STSAB could employ.
 It may involve commissioners and the Care Quality Commission, together with providers, acting to address poor quality care.
 This includes responding to intelligence that indicates the care and support services provided may be deteriorating, and abuse or neglect is a concern.
 It could also involve local communities, by addressing hate crime or anti-social behaviour in a particular neighbourhood.